ddh/mixtape/README.md

 3. Removes an _existing_ playlist

 ### Changes file structure:
 The changes take the form of a `.json` file.
 Take care in how the data is structured as it determines which of the three supported features is invoked.
-Please look at the provided `changes.json` file and the following:
+Please look at the provided `changes.json` file and the following examples.
+Note that each data structure is a child of `"playlist": {}` and `"id"` refers to the playlist's id.
 1. Adding a song to a playlist must take this form:
     ``` json
     {